 The measure was initially forecast to save £40m by 2020/21.
 In response to a PQ answered on 24 January 2017 the Minister said around 10,000 people would be affected, saving an estimated £95 million over the course of the current Parliament.
 Savings estimates have since been revised: the Spring Budget 2017 forecast savings of £65m by the end of 2019/20.

 Organisations such as Shelter, Crisis, and Centrepoint welcomed the limitation of the impact to 18-21 year olds as opposed to the wider age group first mentioned of 16-24 year olds, but are actively lobbying against the removal what they describe as an “essential safety net” which can offer a lifeline to young people faced with homelessness.
-Crisis has said that the measure could undermine attempts to address homelessness through the Homelessness Reduction Bill which is currently progressing through Parliament.
+Crisis has said that the measure could undermine attempts to address homelessness through the Homelessness Reduction Bill which is awaiting Royal Assent.
 The Scottish Government is opposed to the implementation of the Regulations in Scotland.

 Commons Briefing papers SN06473